 I loved this school also.
 1950-1956.
 Huge changes to the whole area.
 Teachers are no doubt all gone Sapington Johnson Wilson Ramos Kamm and Clayson.
 Loved them all.
 Dollie P.

 Bardin Elementary School is a public middle school in Salinas.
-The principal of Bardin Elementary School is Dora Salazar and can be contacted at email@example.com.
-960 students attend Bardin Elementary School and are mostly Hispanic; White, non-Hispanic; and Unspecified.
+The principal of Bardin Elementary School is Dora Salazar, whose e-mail is email@example.com.
+960 children attend Bardin Elementary School and identify as Hispanic; White, non-Hispanic; and Unspecified.
 75% of the Bardin Elementary School students are "limited in English proficiency."
-86% of the 960 students here get reduced lunch prices.
+86% of the 960 students here have subsidized lunches.
 The ratio of students to teachers at Bardin Elementary School is 24:1.
 Cesar E. Chavez Elementary School is one of the nearest middle schools.

 |Native American or Native Alaskan||0%||0.07%|

 |Students eligible for free or reduced-price lunch program||86%||0.7%|

 My children attend this school and I dont feel comtorable that unifoms are mandatory green and white.
 The school is so dirty that alone might create a negative atmosphere for children.
 And how can children stay clean if there drinking faucets look like that of a prison.
 The whole school needs to be cleaned up as they way they want to clean up the behavior of children.
 I dont think this is a fair act to children it violates their right for choice.
 How can we expect them to feel they live in a free country when you got a public school telling them what to wear.
 They should concentrate on making the whole school a positive place to be by making it presentable.